sabifo4/LUCA-divtimes/01_PAML/00_CODEML/README.md

 ../../../mcmctree4.10.7 prepcodeml.ctl
 ```

-First, you will see that `MCMCtree` starts parsing the first locus.
+Firstly, you will see that `MCMCtree` starts parsing the first locus.
 Then, you will see something like the following printed on your screen (some sections may change depending on the PAML version you have installed on your cluster!):

 ```text
 *** Locus 1 ***